-Residents have a ball at Jackson Park, a 3-acre green space for baseball and soccer enthusiasts complete with soccer goals, a backstop, bleachers and benches to watch all the action!
+Residents have a ball at Jackson Park, a 3-acre green space for baseball and soccer enthusiasts complete with soccer goals, a backstop and bleachers to watch all the action!

 A butterfly-themed park and play ground offering fun for the whole family.

 In Kinderwood Park, play comes naturally.
 Here the community's youngest residents can climb on boulders, balance on logs and dig in a dry creek bed.
-Additions to the park were completed in 2017 with new play structures and a swing set.
+New additions to the park include traditional play equipment and a swingset.

 Cypress Trail Pond

-Cypress Trail, a 3-mile hike-and-bike trail, meanders throughout the community connecting neighborhoods to parks and playgrounds.
+Cypress Trail, a 3-mile hike-and-bike trail, meanders through Woodforest connecting neighborhoods to parks and playgrounds.

-Interactive technology meets outdoor play in a fully accessible park space.
-Wallaroo Park features a Sona Play Arch, a dynamic structure that uses smart camera technology to measure the movement of those playing games using sound and movement.
+Wallaroo Park merges interactive technology and outdoor play in an ADA-accessible park space.
+Wallaroo Park features a Sona Play Arch, which utilizes smart camera technology to measure the movement of those playing games using sound and movement.

 Lily Pad Splash Park

-Lily Pad Splash Park has features to keep kids of all ages busy for hours.
-There's a creek surrounded by wet areas with fountains that shoot water up to 10 feet.
-The shaded pavilion is a great space for picnics and birthday parties.
+Nestled under the trees, Lily Pad Splash Park is fun for kids of all ages.
+Fountains shoot water up to 10 feet and fantastic flower and leaf sculptures are embedded with spray elements.
+The pavilion is a great space for picnics or birthday parties.

 Admiral Bark Park